Overview

 Device namespaces

-As in Network Device Monitoring, namespaces can be used as tags to differentiate between multiple network devices that may share the same private IP.
-For example, consider a case of two routers: one in New York and one in Paris, which share the same private IP.
-There should be one Agent in the New York data center and another in the Paris data center.
-You may wish to tag these with namespace: nyc and namespace: paris, respectively.
+As with Network Device Monitoring, use namespace tags to differentiate between multiple network devices that share the same private IP.
+For example, you could have two routers that share the same private IP: one in New York, and another in Paris.
+In this case, you can deploy an Agent in the New York data center that sends telemetry tagged with namespace: nyc; and a second Agent in the Paris data center that sends telemetry tagged with namespace: paris.

 Resolution

-Each SNMP Trap has a specific OID-based format.
+Each SNMP trap has a specific A unique ID or address on a device that when polled returns the response code of that value. based format.
 The Datadog Agent performs a resolution step to convert OIDs into more readable strings.

-• “Variables”—that is, a list of pairs (OID:value) that provides additional context for the trap.
+• Metadata: A list of pairs (OID:value) that provides additional context for the trap.

 Decoding is performed on the Agent side, using a mapping stored on disk at $<PATH_TO_AGENT_CONF.D>/snmp.d/traps_db/dd_traps_db.json.gz.
 Datadog supports more than 11,000 different management information bases (MIBs).